California Hit and Run Attorneys

 Why hire Wallin & Klarich if I am charged with hit and run?

-Our attorneys at Wallin & Klarich have been aggressively protecting the rights of our clients for over 30 years.
+Our attorneys at Wallin & Klarich have been aggressively protecting the rights of our clients for over 40 years.
 If you or someone you care about is facing a charge of hit and run you need to speak to one of our attorneys experienced in hit and run crimes today.
-Our knowledgeable attorneys will thoroughly examine all of the evidence against you to determine whether or not every element of the crime can be proved beyond a reasonable doubt
+Our knowledgeable attorneys can answer questions more specific to the facts of your case and will thoroughly examine all of the evidence against you to determine whether or not every element of the crime can be proved beyond a reasonable doubt.

 If we cannot defeat the charges against you, we will aggressively negotiate for a sentence of probation so that you can avoid serving jail time.
 With offices in Los Angeles, Sherman Oaks, Torrance, Tustin, San Diego, Riverside, San Bernardino, Ventura, West Covina and Victorville, Wallin & Klarich has the skill and experience to help you get the best possible result in your case.